Logo of astronaut

 graphemes: a, b, c, ch, e, f, h, i, k, l, m, n, o, p, p', r, s, t, t', y

 In the above example, we defined ch as a grapheme.
-This would stop a rule such as c -> g changing the word chat into ghat, but it will make cobra change into gobra.
+This will stop a rule such as c -> g changing the word chat into ghat, but it will make cobra change into gobra.

-Which graphemes are 'associatemes' of their 'bases' are declared in the graphemes directive.
+Which graphemes are "associatemes" of their "bases" are declared in the graphemes directive.
 Read more about this in this section of the documentation.

 9The stage directive